laidbackware/vmware-lab-builder/README.md

 When pulling this repo, be sure to use the latest version of the container image or check the dependency setup, to ensure the the roles have all the required dependencies.

+Python 3.12 is currently not supported on mainline`ansible-for-nsxt`, due to a bug using a removed funciton.
+[Bug](https://github.com/vmware/ansible-for-nsxt/issues/517).
+Recommend using the fixed [fork linked in this repo](#local-usage) or v11 of the Docker image.

 `ansible-core` => 2.17.1 is not supported with `ansible-for-nsxt`, recommend using 2.16.x until it is fixed.
 See [this PR](https://github.com/vmware/ansible-for-nsxt/pull/509) and commit if this affects you..

 ## Description